You’re gonna want to get a Snap of this ranking, cause it’s lit! #blessed

 Northwestern University is a private, not-for-profit, research university that has a historic affiliation with the United Methodist Church that dates back to its establishment in 1851.
 It is a comprehensive doctoral research university that is designated an “Ivy Plus” school.
 This university is located in Evanston, Illinois, with satellite campuses in and around the country as well as overseas in Qatar.
 This school holds regional accreditation by the NCACS THLC.

 Northwestern currently confers over 250 degrees at all levels of education; online courses and degrees are also available.
 The school is also part of the Chicago Star Partnership, a City Colleges Initiative that provides scholarships to students who have graduated from a public Chicago school and received their associate’s degree from an accredited college.
-It is one of the best universities for students interested in accelerating or completing an undergraduate degree.
+Here are some of the top majors:

 Student life at this school is marked by traditions that the entire school celebrates; this includes Dillo Day, the 30-hour Dance Marathon, and the Painting The Rock events.
 Students are also treated to a plethora of annual productions put on by student-led organizations, including improv groups that list Julia Louis-Dreyfus and Seth Meyers as alumni.